xiaoxiao921/ReturnOfModdingBase/README.md

 It also refers to the mod `subfolder` in its respective root folder.

+Copying folders must preserve the folder hierarchy without flattening it.

-- `plugins`
+### `plugins`

 Location of `.lua`, `README`, and `manifest.json`.

-  - First Installation
+#### First Installation
-    - Copy content into `plugins_data/subfolder`.
+- Copy content into `plugins/subfolder`.

-  - Update
+#### Update
 - Erase `plugins/subfolder` directory if it already exists.
 - Copy content into `plugins/subfolder` directory.

-  - Uninstallation
+#### Uninstallation
 - Delete `plugins/subfolder` directory.

-- `plugins_data`
+### `plugins_data`

-  Mostly used for data that must persist between sessions and that should not be manipulated by the user.
+This directory is primarily used for data that must persist between sessions and should not be altered by the user.

+To ensure the mod manager does not modify certain data during updates, use a folder called `cache` located at `plugins_data/subfolder/cache`.

-  - First Installation
+#### First Installation
-    - Copy content into `plugins_data/subfolder` directory.
+- Copy the contents into the `plugins_data/subfolder` directory.

-  - Update
+#### Update
-    - Erase `plugins_data/subfolder` directory if it already exists.
-    - Copy content into `plugins_data/subfolder` directory.
+- If the `plugins_data/subfolder/cache` folder does not exist, delete the entire `plugins_data/subfolder` directory.
+Otherwise, delete everything in the directory except the `cache` folder.
+- Copy the new contents into the `plugins_data/subfolder` directory, overwriting any existing files with the same names, including those in the `plugins_data/cache` folder if present in their .zip package.

-  - Uninstallation
+#### Uninstallation
-    - Delete `plugins_data/subfolder` directory.
+- If the `plugins_data/subfolder/cache` folder does not exist, delete the entire `plugins_data/subfolder` directory.
+Otherwise, delete everything in the directory except the `cache` folder.

-- `config`
+### `config`

-  Mostly used for data that must persist between sessions and that can be manipulated by the user.
+This directory is primarily used for data that must persist between sessions and can be manipulated by the user.

+Mod creators are advised not to include pre-created `.cfg` files in their `config` folder within their `.zip` package, as this will cause the mod manager to overwrite any existing user configuration files with the same name (e.g., during updates).

+Instead, let your code generate `.cfg` files using the mod API `config.config_file`.

+A valid use case for providing pre-made configuration files is when creating a modpack that aims to deliver a curated, set-in-stone experience.

-  - First Installation
+#### First Installation
-    - Copy content into `config/subfolder` directory.
+- Copy the contents into the `config/subfolder` directory.

-  - Update
+#### Update
-    - Copy content into `config/subfolder` directory and overwrite any existing files of the same names.
+- Copy the contents into the `config/subfolder` directory, overwriting any existing files with the same names.

-  - Uninstallation
+#### Uninstallation
 - Do nothing.

 ## Mod Manager Integration